timbertson/status-check/README.md

 Super freakin' fast.
 It's just a couple of `stat()` and `read()` calls. `time` claims it takes about 4 milliseconds, and my machine is not even very fast.
 You could call it every time you render your shell prompt and you wouldn't notice the difference.

-## What do I need to do?
+## What do the status file(s) look like?

-As illustrated in the example above, your job will need to write to a status file:
+As illustrated in the example above, a job should:

-1. When it completes successfully, it should write `ok` to the status file.
+1. On success: write `ok` to the status file.

-2. When it fails, it should write `error` to the status file.
-This can be followed by a space character and some error message which will be shown to the user.
+2. On error, write `error` to the status file.
+This can be followed by a space character and some error message which will be shown to the user. e.g. `error oh noes`

-3. To indicate that your job is doing something (at startup, and potentially periodically throughout to indicate it's still alive), you can optionally write your process' PID to `<your-status-file>.pid`.
+3. To indicate that a job is doing something (at startup, and potentially periodically throughout to indicate it's still alive), it can optionally write its PID to `<status-file>.pid`.

-The modification time of each of the status files will be used to determine what the most recent state of your job is.
+The modification time of the status / pid files will be used to determine what the most recent state of your job is.

 That's all.

+## Can you write the status file for me?

+Sure, if you're happy with some defaults.
+Run `status-check -f PATH --run some-command -xyz foo` to execute `some-command -xyz foo` with additional tracking:

+ - Before executing, the `pid` status file is written.
+ - If the process exits with a zero exit status, `ok` is written to the status file.
+ - If the process is killed or exits unsuccessfully, `error` is written, along with any output that was written to standard error.

 ## Compilation